Ecuador’s Mitad del Mundo (Middle of the World) is one of those day trips from Quito that ranks high on most travelers’ itineraries.

 We caught a bus along Avenida Amazonas marked “Mitad del Mundo” and were careful to confirm with the driver that it was going all the way to the monument, as we had heard some buses only go part of the way.

 The ride took about an hour and cost about US$1 each.

 FUN FACT: Did you know that the Equator is not actually fixed, but constantly changing?
 Indeed, the equatorial plane is always fixed to the Earth’s spin axis, but the axis actually drifts about 30 feet each year!

 This, coupled with the fact that the placement of the current monument outside of Quito was based on imperfect 18th century technology, means that you don’t take what you see here as Gospel.

-Across the street from the monument is the real place you’ve secretly been wanting to visit all these years: The Intiñan Museum…home of the “true” equator.
+Across the street from the monument is the real place you’ve secretly been wanting to visit all these years: The Intiñan Museum…home of the “true” equator [find on map].

 Heard the stories of balancing eggs and reverse spinning drains?
 This is where all of your equatorial dreams come true.